karansingh636/fake-news-detection/README.md

 # Fake News Detection using Machine Learning

+This project detects whether a news article is fake or real using NLP and Machine Learning.

+## Features
+- Text preprocessing
+- TF-IDF Vectorization
+- Logistic Regression Model
+- 98.56% Accuracy

 ## Technologies Used
 - Python
 - Pandas
 - Scikit-learn
-- NLP
-- TF-IDF Vectorizer
+- Google Colab

-## Accuracy
-98.56%

-## Model Used
-Logistic Regression